 A new type of genetic technology using CRISPR–Cas9, called ‘gene drive’, offers some hope.

 It could theoretically be used to suppress populations of invasive pests in parts of Australia.
-However its potential use in vertebrates, like feral cats, is some way off in most cases (at least ten years).
+However its potential use in vertebrates, like feral cats, is some way off in most cases with current estimates at around ten years.

 How gene drive works to control invasive species